lacemap/lacemap.github.io/README.md

 Deploy your own copy of the map
 ===============================
-Various options allow to deploy your own copy of the map and stay in sync or not.
+Various options allow to deploy your own copy of the map and stay (partially) in sync or not.
 Just two methods are sketched below.
 Please note the [terms of use](#tile-service) for the tile server you choose: requiring an account, payed or not, allowing commercial use or not etc.